evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 from evidently.descriptors import Contains, TextLength, Sentiment
 ```

-**Note**.
-To run some Descriptors that use vocabulary-based checks (like `IncludesWords` that also checks for variant words, or `OOV` that checks for out-of-vocabulary words), you may need to additionally import `nltk` components:
+**Note** To run some Descriptors that use vocabulary-based checks (like `IncludesWords`, which also checks for word variants, or `OOV` for out-of-vocabulary words), you may need to additionally download `nltk` dictionaries:

 ```python
 nltk.download('words')